Multiple Sclerosis & Neuroimmunology

 The Multiple Sclerosis (MS) Center is a subspecialty center of the University of North Carolina’s Department of Neurology.
-The MS Center provides comprehensive care for patients with MS. Our facility offers state-of-the-art diagnostic resonance imaging studies that include 3-Tesla and functional MRIs, laboratory testing of blood and cerebrospinal fluid, visual evoked potential studies and comprehensive ophthalmological and urological care.
-In addition to treatment with approved immunomodulatory and immunosuppressive therapies, the UNC MS program conducts clinical trials for new therapies targeting early phases of the disease and breakthrough disease activity in patients treated with first line immunomodulatory therapies.
+The MS Center provides comprehensive care for pediatric and adult patients with MS. Our facility offers state-of-the-art diagnostic MRI studies (3-Tesla MRI), laboratory testing of blood and cerebrospinal fluid, visual evoked potential studies and ophthalmological and urological diagnostic services.

 We provide an individualized MS care approach in the outpatient setting of the MS Clinic as well as at the inpatient setting of the Neuroscience Hospital, if necessary.
 Our Interdisciplinary MS Clinic offers a comprehensive assessment provided by the MS Interdisciplinary Team which includes a neurologist-MS specialist, a clinical pharmacist, a physical therapist, an occupational therapist, and a speech therapist.
 In addition to the close collaboration with the neurology faculty and neuro-rehabilitation teams, Irena Dujmovic Basuroski, MD and Clara Zelasky, PA-C work closely with the UNC neurosurgery service, diagnostic neuroradiology services, neuro-ophthalmology and neuro-urology.